-On Friday, April 12, Star Wars fans finally got a first real look at the long-awaited Star Wars: Episode IX — which was revealed to be formally titled Star Wars: The Rise of Skywalker.
+Back in April, Star Wars fans finally got their first real look at the long-awaited Star Wars: Episode IX — which was revealed to be formally titled Star Wars: The Rise of Skywalker.
 Director J.J.
 Abrams and Lucasfilm President Kathleen Kennedy presented fans with the film's official title and a teaser at the Star Wars Celebration in Chicago, as well as took the time to talk all things Star Wars in a panel with superfan Stephen Colbert.

-Mashable reported that when Colbert asked Abrams how the director approached "filling the void left by Carrie Fisher," he responded that he couldn't.
+Mashable reported that when Colbert asked Abrams how the director approached "filling the void left by Carrie Fisher" at the panel in April, he responded that he couldn't.

-Considering this is expected to be the epic conclusion to the Skywalker saga, it's especially significant to have Leia appear in the film.
-Since we already know that Rise of Skywalker won't take place immediately after the events of The Last Jedi, that leaves enough time for there to be exposition about what's happened to Leia and for the film to wrap up her storyline in a satisfying way.
+Considering this is the epic conclusion to the Skywalker saga, it's especially significant to have Leia appear in the film.
+We already know that Rise of Skywalker won't take place immediately after the events of The Last Jedi, so that leaves enough time for there to be exposition about what's happened to Leia and for the film to wrap up her storyline in a satisfying way.
 We can't wait to see what Rise of Skywalker has in store for us and our favorite general/princess when the film hits theaters on Dec.
 21.